web3-storage/linkdex-api/README.md

 When deploying `linkdex-api` the following "outputs" are reported

-- `LambdaUrl` – for direct http invocation of the lambda.
-Use me to get the full 15min invocation run time.
-- `CustomDomain` – human friendly alias for the ApiEnpoint.
+- `CustomDomain` – Human friendly alias for the ApiEnpoint.
 Limited to 30s max response time.
-- `ApiEndpoint` – generated api gateway url.
-Useful for debugging the other two.
+- `ApiEndpoint` – Generated api gateway url.
+Useful for debugging other access routes.

+When configuring prod, get the Function URL from the aws console for the prod worker.
+- find the prod worker lambda name in the seed.run dashboard
+- in the aws console, go to the lambda page, look up the lambda by name, in the prod region.
+The Function URL is listed in the overview.